solana-labs/solana/book/src/offline-signing/README.md

 ## Submitting Offline Signed Transactions to the Network

-To submit a transaction that has been signed offline to the network, pass the pubkey/signature pair for each signer on the command line
+To submit a transaction that has been signed offline to the network, two command line arguments are required
-  * `--signer BASE58_PUBKEY=BASE58_SIGNATURE`
+1) `--blockhash BASE58_HASH`, must be the same blockhash as was used to sign

-This includes the pubkey/signature pairs directly rather than signing with any local keypair(s).
+2) `--signer BASE58_PUBKEY=BASE58_SIGNATURE`, one for each offline signer.
+This includes the pubkey/signature pairs directly in the transaction rather than signing it with any local keypair(s)

 ### Example: Submitting an Offline Signed Payment